US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/contributing/README.md

 ```

 After that is complete, running `az login` will open a browser tab to log you in to your Azure account.

+## Architecture Diagrams

+We use the Structurizr domain-specific-language (DSL) to describe non-sensitive portions of our system architecture.
+When the architecture changes, the `/architecture/cams.dsl` file must be updated to reflect that change, and the `/architecture/export-architecture-diagrams.sh` script must be run.
+The script contains information about proper usage.